lucydot/publication-ready/Overview.md

 London, TBC.

 **Participant pre-requisites**
-version control (git), a programming language, basic bash
+version control (git), a programming language, basic bash, code available on github or similar.

 **Teaching materials**
 The ["Get your code publication ready"](https://lucydot.github.io/publication-ready) workshop materials are currently being developed.
 These will incorporate materials from the [Code Refinery](https://coderefinery.org).